-Most families and single people try to qualify for a Chapter 7 bankruptcy as this chapter allows for the greatest discharge of debt.
-Chapter 13, for example, sets an unsecured dischargeable debt limit of $336,000, while Chapter 7 does not have a limit for unsecured debt.
+Most families and single people try to qualify for a chapter 7 bankruptcy, as this chapter allows for the greatest discharge of debt.
+Chapter 13, for instance, sets an unsecured dischargeable debt limit of $336,000, while chapter 7 does not have a limit for unsecured debt.

 *For families with more than 4 members, add $7,500 per each individual to the 4-member family size amount.

-If the result is under the Median income, you could file for Chapter 7 or you could file can file under a 36 month “best effort" Chapter 13.
+If the result is under the median income, you could file for chapter 7, or you could file under a 36 month “best effort” chapter 13.

-The means test applies if an individual or a family is over median income, but they have very little left to live on (i.e., $100 per month).
-If this is the result, they will still qualify them for Chapter 7 and avoid Chapter 13.
+The means test applies if an individual or a family is over median income, but they have very little left on which to live on (i.e., $100 per month).
+If this is the result, they will still qualify for chapter 7, and avoid chapter 13.

 Remember, if your average gross annual income is below the median income for your family size, you most likely will qualify for chapter 7 or chapter 13 (your choice).

 Spokane Debt Negotiation Lawyer